neetsdkasu/fizzbuzzrun/README.md

 # FizzBuzzRun

-Command program to show FizzBuzz values from 1 to 24
+Command-line program to show FizzBuzz values from 1 to 24

 ### install
 ```bash